 Fortunately, the answer usually is no. Heart attacks are extremely rare in children.
 More often than not, chest pain in a child or teen is due to a harmless condition called costochondritis.

-Costochondritis (KOS-toe-khon-DRI-tis) is a painful inflammation of the cartilage that attaches the ribs to the breastbone (sternum).
-It's one of the most common causes of chest pain in kids and teens, with girls experiencing it more often than boys.
+Costochondritis (kos-tuh-kon-DRY-tis) is a painful inflammation (swelling) of the cartilage that attaches the ribs to the breastbone (sternum).
+It's one of the most common causes of chest pain in kids and teens, with girls having it more often than boys.

 The breastbone is the hard bone you can feel in the center of your chest, running from the bottom of the neck down toward the stomach.
 Your ribs are connected to your breastbone by rubbery cartilage at points called costosternal joints.
 One or more of the costosternal joints can be affected by costochondritis, and it's in these joints that the pain is felt.
 Because of this, costochondritis is sometimes referred to as chest wall pain or costosternal syndrome.